CarlesLlobet/Trackonio/README.md

 The build format is commented within the docker-compose file, so just uncomment those lines and remove/comment the image one.

 #### Manual tracking
-If you want to create manual entries for a specific reason (such as having worked extra time a specific day), the solution can also be called Ad-Hoc.
+If you already have your container in place, but you need to create manual entries for a specific reason (such as having worked extra time a specific day), the solution can also be called Ad-Hoc.
-In order to use it, you just have to call it with the desired date like in the example below:
+To do so, you just have to call it with the desired date like in the example below:

 ```
-$ docker exec -it trackonio python trackonio.py 2023-05-21 -f
+docker exec -it trackonio python trackonio.py 2023-05-21 -f
 ```

 If you want to track a whole period of time, you may also execute something like below:
 ```
-$ export d=2023-05-01
+export d=2023-05-01
-$ export endDate=2023-06-01
+export endDate=2023-06-01
-$ while [ "$(date -d "$d" +%Y%m%d)" -lt "$(date -d "$endDate" +%Y%m%d)" ]; do docker exec -it trackonio python trackonio.py $d -f; d=$(date -I -d "$d + 1 day"); done
+while [ "$(date -d "$d" +%Y%m%d)" -lt "$(date -d "$endDate" +%Y%m%d)" ]; do docker exec -it trackonio python trackonio.py $d -f; d=$(date -I -d "$d + 1 day"); done
 ```

 This example would track all May 2023 (from 1st day to 31st day).